 The trick with a white label solution is that you do not really own it.
 In the general case, the payment solution provider controls most of the process, and you (i.e. the user) control only the customer interface (at most).
 However, even such limited-control option works perfectly fine for small-to-medium-size merchants and startups.

 White label payment solution for startups, SME, and large companies

 A common way to start accepting electronic payments for a startup is to operate through a large merchant service provider or a PayFac.
 Especially, if you are a startup business.
 The most well-known examples include such merchant services dinosaurs as PayPal, Stripe, and Square.
 If a merchant service provider offers a white label payment solution to its respective customers (say, sub-merchants), it can become a serious image-booster for them.

 A startup or a small-size business, usually, has more or less common set of needs.
-These needs are met by standardized service packages offered by large third-party payment solution providers, are, usually, capable of satisfying them.
+Standardized service packages, offered by large third-party payment solution providers, are, usually, capable of satisfying them.